Jackson County, Indiana: Reno Gang era

+Towns and covered bridges

+The county seat, Brownstown, was platted on the 1816 county-seat tract.
+Medora was laid out by the Beem brothers in 1858.
+The town of Crothersville, in Vernon Township, began as a station on the Jeffersonville, Madison and Indianapolis Railroad originally named Haysville and was renamed at the suggestion of a Dr. Crothers.

-Jackson County has the second longest 3-span covered bridge in the world; The Medora Covered Bridge.
-After a recent project to completely refurbish the Medora Covered Bridge, the nearby town of Medora now holds an annual event at the bridge.
-The bridge is open for pedestrian traffic and site-seers.
-Another long neglected covered bridge, the Bells Ford Bridge, believed to have been the last remaining Post Truss bridge in the world, succumbed to neglect, collapsing into the White River on January 2, 2006.
+The first covered bridge in Jackson County is said to have been built at Newry in 1860 as a private toll bridge, at a cost of about $500.
+The county later became home to the Medora Covered Bridge, among the longest three-span covered bridges in the world; following a complete refurbishment, the nearby town of Medora holds an annual event at the bridge, which is open to pedestrians.
+Another covered bridge, the Bells Ford Bridge—believed to have been the last remaining Post Truss bridge in the world—collapsed into the White River on January 2, 2006, after years of neglect.

 Geography

 According to the 2010 census, the county has a total area of 513.91 sqmi, of which 509.31 sqmi (or 99.10%) is land and 4.60 sqmi (or 0.90%) is water.